Attendance

 Absence Management

-*If your child is going to be absent from school, we ask that parents telephone school on the first day of absence and leave a message (option 1) by 8.45 a.m. giving a reason for the absence and an indication of how long the absence is likely to last.
+If your child is going to be absent from school, we ask that parents telephone school on the first day of absence 01827 213855 and leave a message (option 1) by 8.30 a.m. giving a reason for the absence and an indication of how long the absence is likely to last.
+If the return date is not confirmed on the first day of absence, parents/carers must contact the school on each day of absence.; this can be by telephone or by e mail to officetgs@twogates.staffs.sch.uk

 On receipt of the completed class register each morning, any absences are checked against messages received by office staff.
-All absent pupils for whom a message has not been received will trigger a first day safeguarding call.
-If there is no response, the school will continue to try to contact parents.
-If by the end of the second day, there has still been no contact made the school will send a letter of concern to the parent, inviting them into the school to discuss the concerns raised.
+All absent pupils for whom a message has not been received will trigger the following safeguarding actions:

 Persistent absence will result in further action.
 Initially, this will be about working with parents to improve attendance; if this is not successful then it may be necessary to escalate concerns to social care or consider issuing a penalty.